MrKoopie/WP_ajaxfilter/README.md

 A plugin would require a GUI in the back-end, which is not provided by this package.
 This package is designed to be used within a theme or a plugin, to make the life of a developer easier.

 ### Why are you using Mockery for mocking?
 The [developers](https://github.com/phpspec/prophecy/issues/44) of Prophecy did not include support for magic functions like __call().
 Although they do have a point, in this case we need to use __call in order to mock WordPress functions without predefining every possible WordPress function.

+# Credits
+Jasper Kums, Eenvoud Media B.V. - For providing feedback.